|Project Title||Routine Querying System|

 The functionality and modules used for a particular routine query request is dependent on the question of interest and required output.

-The SAS® code for this tool is provided in a zipped file.
+The SAS® code for the Macro Toolkit is provided in a zipped file.
 By unzipping the file and changing the extensions for each of the subprograms from “.sas” to “.txt”, the code will become readable for individuals who do not have the SAS software.